Spanish Bodegones of the 17th Century

 Looking at a painting and getting hungry?
 It might be a bodegón!
 Here we define the genre of Spanish bodegones in the context of 17th century European painting and acknowledge its ties to Italian and Dutch artistic schools.
-From Sánchez Cotán to Velázquez and Zurbarán, here is a selection of some of the most prominent painters who contributed to the development of this genre.
+From Sánchez Cotán to Diego Velázquez and Francisco de Zurbarán, here is a selection of some of the most prominent painters who contributed to the development of this genre.

-What is a Bodegón?
+What Is a Bodegón?

 In Spanish, the word bodegón designates a pictorial composition in which the subject matter is an arrangement of objects.
 We currently associate this word with a still life depicting food items and often accompanied by kitchen utensils or other household objects.
-However, in the context of 17th century Spanish painting, the concept of bodegón was broader than that of Still Life.
+However, in the context of 17th century Spanish painting, the concept of bodegón was broader than that of still life.

 The bodegón goes beyond inanimate objects being the principal subject to include more comprehensive and complex subjects.
 Compositions with human figures in which objects played an important role also fell within the category of the bodegón.
 As we shall see at the end of this article, early works by Velázquez suggest the presence of a conceptual intersection between still life and genre scenes which add to the definition of the 17th century Spanish bodegón.